rodjek/puppet-lint/developer/tutorial/index.md

 : Bundler should get a list of the projects dependencies from the project's `gemspec` file, saving us from having to define them all twice.

-Now that our `Gemfile` is in place, we can tell bundler to install everything we need to write our plugin.
+Now that our `Gemfile` is in place, tell bundler to install everything needed to write our plugin.

 {% highlight console %}
 $ bundle install --path vendor/gems